Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

  -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
 script = chmod 753 hello
 ## 10. Look in the mirror
+* A script that sets the mode of the file hello the same as olleh's mode: chmod --reference=olleh hello
+## 11. Directories